My UX Design Process

 • Qualitative research

-3. Flows, Sketches and Wireframes
+3. Sketches, Flows, and Wireframes

 Here I rapidly test ideas.
 It's important to quickly explore different solutions in order to remain open and flexible.
 Getting feedback early and often saves everyone time.

-• Pen & paper sketches
+• Whiteboard sketches

 • Wireframes